yevgeniyilyin/aws-certification/architect-pro/architect-pro-notes.md

 ❗SSM runs inside public zone and EC2 instance need either an Internet GW or VPC endpoint to access the SSM

+❗The Systems Manager Run Command requires **no inbound ports to be open** - it operates entirely over outbound HTTPS (which is open by default for security groups).

 Provisioning, Deployment, Management

 managed policy `AmazonEC2RoleforSSM` to attach to EC2 role to communicate with SSM